AninditaBasu/AninditaBasu/pages/apps.md

 #### {{ page.title }}

 <p>Or, weekend projects that stretch to fill all the time available.</p>
-<p class="small">These apps will not work for the rest of the month of May 2020 because all the 550 hours of my free Heroku plan this month are used up (Tarjuma, Mahabharat, and StopWords seemed particularly popular).
+<p class="small">These apps will not work for the rest of the month of May 2020 because all the 550 hours of my free Heroku plan this month are used up (Tarjuma and Mahabharat seemed particularly popular).
 Things should be back on track from June 1, 2020 when you click the <b>App</b> button.</p>

 {% for entry in site.data.app.app %}
 <div class="container mt-3">